zyxw59/conlang_fmt/README.md

 `:replace:` block.
 Text replacements do not take any parameters other than the `class` parameter.

+> Replacements can only be defined once in a single `:replace:` block, but can
+> be redefined in another `:replace:` block, to allow the same replacement to
+> have different expansions in different places.

 #### Cross references (`:ref:`)

 ##### Parameters